-ACTIVITY FEES COMMENTS Non- refundable Application Fee (All \$1,000 Due at time of projects except Solar Projects) application Non-refundable Application Fee (Solar Projects Only) \$10,000 Legal Deposit (All projects except Solar Projects) \$2,500 Due at time of application Legal Deposit (Solar Projects Only) \$5,000 Minimum Fee of 1% of TPC Sales and Use Tax Exemption .01 X TPC Due at closing Mortgage Recording Tax Due at closing .
-PILOT is an additional fee .0025 X TPC (total .0125) Bonds Bond refinancing and refunding .0025 of TPC Due at closing Agency Legal Fees Fee for first \$20 million .0025 X of the project cost or bond amount Due at closing Fee for expenses above \$20 million .00125 X of project cost or bond amount Amendment or Modification of IDA Up to but not to exceed Due at time of documents, including but not limited to 5% of Agency Fee as Request name or organization change, noted on the Cost refinancing, etc. Consont to the amondment or Benefit Analysis at time Consent to the amendment or modification of IDA documents prior to of project approval. closing on the project shall be given at Attorney fees OCIDA's sole and absolute discretion. determined by OCIDA Legal Representative.
+ACTIVITY FEES COMMENTS Non- refundable Application Fee (All \$1,000 Due at time of projects except Solar Projects) application Non-refundable Application Fee (Solar Projects Only) \$10,000 Legal Deposit (All projects except Solar Projects) \$2,500 Due at time of application Legal Deposit (Solar Projects Only) \$5,000 Minimum Fee of 1% of TPC Sales and Use Tax Exemption .01 X TPC Mortgage Recording Tax Due at closing .
+PILOT is an additional fee .0025 X TPC (total .0125) Bonds Bond refinancing and refunding .0025 of TPC Due at closing Agency Legal Fees Fee for first \$20 million .0025 X of the project cost or bond amount Due at closing Fee for expenses above \$20 million .00125 X of project cost or bond amount Amendment or Modification of IDA Up to but not to exceed Due at time of documents, including but not limited to 5% of Agency Fee as Request name or organization change, refinancing, etc. noted on the Cost Consent to the amendment or Benefit Analysis at time modification of IDA documents prior to of project approval.
+Attorney fees closing on the project shall be given at determined by OCIDA OCIDA's sole and absolute discretion.
+Legal Representative.